Q. Does information on my tax forms get reported to the IRS?

 Q. Why doesn’t the income on my Form 1099-DIV match the amounts on my year-end or quarterly statements?

 A. Occasionally, mutual funds determine that income previously distributed to shareholders as one type of income may need to be reclassified as a different category of income for tax reporting purposes.
-For example, qualified dividend income is not segregated from non-qualified dividend income on your periodic statements, but it is correctly broken out in box 1b on your 2013 Form 1099-DIV.
+For example, qualified dividend income is not segregated from non-qualified dividend income on your periodic statements, but it is stated in box 1b on your 2015 Form 1099-DIV.
 Another example is if a tax-exempt dividend distribution must be reclassified as a taxable distribution.

 Q. Where is my Cost Basis Statement?